 About the fellowship

-The ISEP Founders Fellowship is restricted to students who are from an ISEP member university.
-Founders Fellows are dedicated to learning languages.
-As an integral part of their interest in living in another country and culture they are dedicated to learning and improving their ability to speak, read and understand another language.
-Founders Fellows believe living, studying and engaging in another culture will inform and broaden their perspectives, which will allow them to have an even greater understanding of the language they are learning.
+The ISEP Founders Fellowship is restricted to students who are enrolled at an ISEP Member Institution.
+As an integral part of their interest in living in another country and culture, Founders Fellows are dedicated to learning and improving their ability to speak, read, and understand another language.
+Founders Fellows believe living, studying, and engaging in another culture will inform and broaden their perspectives and allow them to have an even greater understanding of the language of their host country.

 Who can apply?

-You are only qualified to apply for this fellowship if you are attending an ISEP member university and meet the eligibility criteria for the fellowship.
-This includes demonstrated financial need, a creative project or project prototype, a project proposal and a personal statement expressing your passion for language learning.
+You are eligible to apply for this fellowship if you attend an ISEP Member Institution and meet the eligibility criteria for the fellowship.
+This includes demonstrated financial need, the submission of a creative project or project prototype, a project proposal, and a personal statement expressing your passion for language learning.

 How much is awarded to fellowship recipients?